BIOL 6392 — Advanced Human Physiology

 NUTR 6332 — Nutrition in the Promotion and Treatment of Chronic Disease

-NUTR 6XCS—Master's Project, or 4-6 semester hours of Capstone: Master's Project (taken across 2 semesters), or
+NUTR 6XCS— 4-6 semester hours of Capstone: Master's Project (taken across 2 semesters), or

 NUTR 63TP/NUTR 6XTR—3 semester hours of Thesis Proposal and 3-6 hours of Thesis Research.
 Continued enrollment until completion of Thesis is required.

 Students complete the core plus a research/synthesis component and an additional 9-15 semester hours of graduate-level courses as established in the degree plan with the graduate advisor.
 Within these additional courses, one course must be didactic course in nutrition.
-Students are encouraged to select on of the concentrations (see below), or they may select electives to meet the Didactic Program in Dietetics requirements to receive a DPD Verification Statement to apply to a dietetic Internship.
+To be eligible to apply to a dietetic internship, student must have completed successfully a Didactic Program in Dietetics (DPD).
+Students may select elective courses to meet the course requirements for DPD verification.